demitrix/kobo.koplugin/docs/features/bluetooth.md

 ## Dispatcher integration

-The plugin automatically registers dispatcher actions for all paired Bluetooth devices at KOReader startup.
-This allows you to connect to your devices using gestures, profiles, or other dispatcher-aware features.
+The plugin registers Bluetooth actions with KOReader's dispatcher system at startup, allowing you to control Bluetooth using gestures, profiles, or other dispatcher-aware features.

+### Bluetooth Control Actions

+The following control actions are registered automatically:

+- **Enable Bluetooth** — Turns Bluetooth on
+- **Disable Bluetooth** — Turns Bluetooth off
+- **Toggle Bluetooth** — Toggles Bluetooth on/off based on current state
+- **Scan for Bluetooth Devices** — Starts a device scan and shows results

+### Device Connection Actions

+The plugin also registers actions for each paired Bluetooth device, allowing you to connect to specific devices directly via dispatcher actions.

-These can be found in the dispatcher system under the "Device" category.
+All Bluetooth actions can be found in the dispatcher system under the "Device" category.

 ## Notes and tips